Skip to content

 CMA courses provide students with basic training in medications and medication administration.
 The course prepares students for employment as a CMA and to dispense medications, under the supervision of an LPN or RN, in a long-term care facility.
 The course is developed using Kansas Department for Aging and Disability Service Kansas Medication Aide Curriculum.
 Coursework includes lecture, skills lab and clinical components.
 Upon successful completion of the course and the required clinical hours, students are eligible to sit for the State CMA Certification Test.

-Course costs will vary from year to year, so please check the current course schedule or contact NCK Tech for current costs.
+The CMA course is offered in a hybrid/online format (class is online and lab/clinical is in-person) every fall, spring and summer semester.
+Course costs will vary from year-to-year, so please check the current course schedule or contact NCK Tech for more information.

 CMA Update Courses